mm-camelcase/k8s-devenv/README.md

 ## Overview

-A Kubernetes development environment provides a local setup for developing, testing, and debugging Kubernetes-based applications.
+A Kubernetes development environment that provides a local setup for developing, testing, and debugging Kubernetes-based applications.
 This guide will help you set up and configure all necessary tools to create an efficient workflow.

 ## Prerequisites